Sky to hike broadband, TV and home phone prices by up to £72/yr

-When will I be notified of the possible rise?
+When will I be told of the possible rises?

-Sky says you'll get a letter or email between 17 February and 27 March.
-If your price doesn't go up you won't hear anything.
+Sky says you should get a letter or email between 17 February and 27 March.
+If your price isn't going up you won't hear anything.

 It adds that affected customers should wait until they're contacted before they get in touch to discuss their options because you technically can't cancel penalty-free until you're notified of the hikes.
 But there's no harm in calling early to try to haggle your bills down.
 To make sure you're on the best broadband, phone and TV deal, use our free Broadband Unbundled tool.